giatrung2012/portfolio/README.md

-# Porfolio
+# Portfolio

-A fortfolio using sass that I learn from freeCodeCamp
+A fortfolio using sass that I learned from freeCodeCamp

 ## Demo